Justice League (Smallville): Merchandise

-Following the end of the sixth season, DC Direct announced at the San Diego Comic-Con that they would be releasing new action figures, this time modeled after Smallville's Justice League as they appeared in the season six episode "Justice".
+Following the end of the sixth season, DC Direct released new action figures, modeled after Smallvilles Justice League as they appeared in the season six episode "Justice".
 The toys featured detailed likenesses of Welling, Hartley, Ritchson, Gallner, and Young.

 Other media appearances

 Spin-offs

 At various points throughout the series, the studio discussed developing individual shows for Bart, Oliver, Arthur, and the entire Justice League.
 The topic of a television series based on the Flash came underway a year before the character made his first appearance on Smallville.
-According to writer Steven S. DeKnight, there was creative differences over how a Flash television series should be handled, given the previous attempt at translating the character to the small screen in 1990.
+Writer Steven S. DeKnight said that there were creative differences over how a Flash television series should be handled, given the previous attempt at translating the character to the small screen in 1990.
 DeKnight explained that the studio wanted to create a Flash who was a "time-traveling college student from Gotham City".
 As a result, the series never materialized, and the character was ultimately brought to Smallville.

 Following the appearance of Arthur Curry, which became one of the highest-rated episodes of that season, Smallville developers Al Gough and Miles Millar began work on an Aquaman pilot for The WB Television Network, with Justin Hartley as Arthur Curry.
 As work progressed on season five's "Aqua", the character was recognized to have potential for his own series.
 The season five episode was never meant to be a backdoor pilot for an Aquaman television spin-off, so Alan Ritchson was never considered for the role.
 Gough stated in a November 2005 interview that the series would have put a different spin on the Aquaman mythology.
 Although Gough did not look at the new series as a true spin-off, he did suggest an interest in doing a crossover with Smallville.
 Aquaman is currently the only series to go into production, though it was ultimately not picked up by The CW network, which had formed from a merger between The WB and UPN during the production of the pilot.